 Devil’s Millhopper Adds a Landmark Experience

 Devil’s Millhopper Geological State Park is located at 4732 Millhopper Road.
-The park describes the site as a 120-foot-deep sinkhole with a boardwalk descent and a half-mile nature trail, and it is open daily year-round.
+The site includes a 120-foot-deep sinkhole with a boardwalk descent and a half-mile nature trail, and it is open daily year-round.

 That gives the area a signature natural feature that feels truly local.
-For a relocating buyer, it is a strong example of how Millhopper offers a sense of place, not just a convenient address.
+For someone moving to Gainesville, it is a strong example of how Millhopper offers a sense of place, not just a convenient address.

 San Felasco Supports an Active Routine